Modular Gelfand pairs and multiplicity-free representations: Introduction

 \begin{theorem}[Theorem~\ref{thm:multiplicity-free-3}] Let $F$ be an algebraically closed field and $G$ be a finitely-generated group, and $\rho$ be a finite-dimensional representation of $G$.
 Then $\rho$ is multiplicity-free if both of the following conditions are satisfied: \begin{enumerate}[(i)] \item $\End_G(\rho)$ is commutative; \item $\rho$ is a self-injective $F[G]$-module. \end{enumerate} \end{theorem}

-In the finite group applications of Theorem~\ref{thm:gelfand-triple} that we highlight, we use the following consequence when $F$ is the algebraic closure of a finite field. \begin{corollary}[Corollary~\ref{cor:Fq-2}] Let $F$ be the algebraic closure of a finite field of characteristic $\ell$, $G$ be a finite group, $H$ be a subgroup of $G$, and $\eta$ be an irreducible representation of $H$ over $\C$.
-Suppose that the modulo-$\ell$ reduction $\overline{\eta}$ is irreducible over $F$.
+In the finite group applications of Theorem~\ref{thm:gelfand-triple} that we highlight, we use the following consequence when $F$ is the algebraic closure of a finite field. \begin{corollary}[Corollary~\ref{cor:Fq-2}] Let $F = \overline{\F}_\ell$ of any positive characteristic $\ell$, $G$ be a finite group, $H$ be a subgroup of $G$, and $\eta$ be a complex multiplicative character of $H$.
 If $(G, H, \eta)$ is a multiplicity-free triple over $\C$, then $(G, H, \overline{\eta})$ is also a multiplicity-free triple over $F$. \end{corollary}

 As a consequence, the classical multiplicity-freeness theorems for complex representations of finite groups also hold over $F$.
-This extends to multiplicity-free triples with characters $\eta$ and to compact totally disconnected groups as well.
+This extends to multiplicity-free triples with characters $\eta$ and to totally disconnected compact groups as well.
 For example, Corollary~\ref{cor:Fq} yields the multiplicity freeness of induced characters of the unipotent subgroup in the theory of Gelfand--Graev representations.
-By Corollary~\ref{cor:Fq}, we immediately obtain the generalization (already known due to the work of Curtis~\cite{curtis1965, curtis1970}, Richen~\cite{richen}, and Steinberg~\cite{steinberglectures}) of the classical Gelfand--Graev~\cite{gelfand-graev} multiplicity-one theorem without having to use the theory of highest weights and Tits buildings.
+By Corollary~\ref{cor:Fq}, we immediately obtain the generalization (already known due to the work of Curtis \cite{curtis1965, curtis1970}, Richen \cite{richen}, and Steinberg \cite{steinberglectures}) of the classical Gelfand--Graev \cite{gelfand-graev} multiplicity-one theorem without having to use the theory of highest weights and Tits buildings.

-\begin{cor}[{Corollary~\ref{cor:whittaker-2}}] Let $F$ be the algebraic closure of a finite field and let $K$ be a finite field.
+\begin{cor}[{Corollary~\ref{cor:whittaker-2}}] Let $F = \overline{\F}_\ell$ of any positive characteristic $\ell$ and let $K$ be any finite field $\F_q$.
 An irreducible representation of $\gl_n(K)$ over $F$ has at most one Whittaker model. \end{cor}

 Corollary~\ref{cor:Fq} can also be used for certain infinite groups.
-Since irreducible smooth representations of compact totally disconnected (i.e. profinite) groups factor through finite quotients, we can briefly demonstrate a multiplicity-one theorem for modular trilinear forms of quaternion division algebras, whose complex version is of arithmetic interest due to its role in the non-vanishing of triple product L-functions and the development of the Gan--Gross--Prasad conjecture.
+Since irreducible smooth representations of totally disconnected compact (i.e. profinite) groups factor through finite quotients, we can demonstrate a multiplicity-one theorem for modular trilinear forms of quaternion division algebras, whose complex version is of arithmetic interest due to its role in the non-vanishing of triple product L-functions and the development of the Gan--Gross--Prasad conjecture.